Running safety with your dog

 The pace they can manage

-Don’t try to push your dog too much while out running and run at their pace, instead of trying to get them to match yours.
-This will make the run much more enjoyable for everyone.
+It’s also essential to run at their pace, instead of trying to get them to match yours, as this will make the run much more enjoyable for everyone!

 Time to warm up and cool down

-If you’re putting time aside for your run, don’t forget to include the time to warm up and cool down.
 Us humans know just how painful it is the next day when we skip these vital steps, and they’re just as important for our canine friends.

 Enough room for supplies

-- Water to keep you and your dog hydrated
+- Water – to keep you and your dog hydrated.

-- A folding water bowl for your dog
+- A folding water bowl – for your dog.

-- First aid kits in case one of you gets hurt
+- First aid kits – in case one of you gets hurt.

-- Poo bags as you still need to pick up after your pet
+- Poo bags – as you still need to pick up after your pet.

 Staying safe when out running with your dog